Read This First

 Prompt 2: List and comment on any studies that have measured the rate at and conditions under which humans can change their characters or personalities.

-The central claim is this: Several key studies and research projects have explored the dynamics of personality change, measuring the rate and conditions under which such changes can occur.
+In plain terms: Several key studies and research projects have explored the dynamics of personality change, measuring the rate and conditions under which such changes can occur.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 This longitudinal study, officially known as the Harvard Study of Adult Development, began in 1938 and tracked the lives of 268 Harvard sophomores.
 It aimed to identify predictors of healthy aging.
 Over the decades, the study has provided insights into how personalities can evolve over a lifetime.
 It showed that while certain traits remain relatively stable, aspects of personality related to emotional regulation and social skills can change significantly, especially influenced by life experiences and personal relationships.